 We want your experience on Venmo to be as fun and effortless as possible.
 Here’s some information to help you avoid common scams.
-Remember: Outside of paying authorized merchants, Venmo is designed for payments between friends and people who trust each other.
-You can find more information about using Venmo to make purchases here.
+Remember: You should only use Venmo to buy or sell goods or services when allowed by Venmo.

 - Be careful.
 Don’t use Venmo to join a pyramid, cash wheel, money circle or other get rich quick scams